SergeyPostnikov/django-devman-1/README.md

 The site requires access to the database.

 ## before start you have to:
-- create .env file on project director and add records:
+- create .env file on project directory and add records:
 HOST=****
 PORT=****
 NAME=****